NoobsDeSroobs/VRVizualizer/README.md

 Most models support being picked up, rotated, translated, scaled and cut.
 Geometric components can be highlighted.
 Distances can be measured.
 Geometric component names can be extracted.

 You move by walking around or by teleporting.
 The right controller allows you to grab and scale as well as teleport and spawn the cutting plane.
 The left controller allows you to grab and scale the model as well as measure distance inside the genome demo and extract intersecting component names.
 Most interactions are model specific and are accessible through a 3D menu in the scene.

+The plugin is not made by me and is only used for testing and showcasing the viability of certain technologies for scientific visualizations.
+Original source from: https://github.com/sp0lsh/UEShaderBits-GDC-Pack

 For any inquiries or questions or feedback, please send an email to magnus_elden (at) hotmail.com with the title containing [VR Visualiser].